christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ####  2.2.3 Shimon bar Yochai

-Although judaism was an Alexandrian and then Roman attempt to subvert the Jews (who at the time may have still been Celts), I suspect that one of the students of Rabbi Akiva, Shimon bar Yochai (Yohai is a nickname for yochai.
-The name Yochai means 'YHWAH is gracius' from the Hebrew word Yochanan sometimes transcribed as Johanan.
-Was he also Johanan the Alexandrian?
-This would place him in Alexandria at the same time as Markianos of Alexandria), was something approximating a modern day 'Ashkenazi Jew' and he is responsible for the Talmud, 'The Secrets of Shimon bar Yochai', and Islam.
+Although judaism was an Alexandrian and Roman attempt to subvert the Jews (which at the time may have still been primarily, or at least governed by, the Celts), I suspect that one of the students of Rabbi Akiva, Shimon bar Yochai, was something approximating a modern day 'Ashkenazi Jew' and he is responsible for the Talmud, 'The Secrets of Shimon bar Yochai', and Islam.

 In the book 'Hagarism: The Making of the Islamic World' (1977) by Patricia Crone and Michael Cook they trace the origins of Islam to 'The Secrets of Shimon bar Yochai'.
 They theorize that Islam was started as a psy-op to weaponize the Arabs to attack the Byzantine empire (eastern Rome) to free judea.